What is off-rolling?

 Off-rolling is using unlawful means to remove pupils from school rolls.
 It will be considered during an Oftsted inspection.

-Where inspectors find evidence of off-rolling, they're likely to judge the leadership and management of your school to be inadequate (see paragraph 291 of the School Inspection Handbook).
+Where inspectors find evidence of off-rolling, they're likely to judge the leadership and management of your school to be inadequate (see paragraph 372 of the School Inspection Handbook).
 This will result in your school receiving an overall inadequate judgement.

 The practice of removing a pupil from the school roll without a formal, permanent exclusion or by encouraging a parent to remove their child from the school roll, when the removal is primarily in the interests of the school rather than in the best interests of the pupil.
 Off-rolling in these circumstances is a form of ‘gaming’.

 See paragraph 371 of the School Inspection Handbook linked above.